Conferences

 Pool Play

-Teams are placed into regional pools of four:
+Teams are placed into pools of four within their region:

 - West (SW + NW)